CESNET/warden-archive/README.md

 and is renamed as soon as new file is to be created (i.e. just after midnight).

-If the attached cron script is used, each finished file is automatically processed by process_daily_file.sh script.
+If the attached cron script is used, each finished file is automatically processed by `process_daily_file.sh` script.
 By default, this script counts number of alerts received in the day and then compress the file using gzip.
 Thereore, in such setting, the `archive` directory contains gzipped files named `YYYY-DD-MM.gz` instead.
 You can add any other commads to the script for further processing.

+It is also possible to copy the finished `.gz` files to an S3 bucket by using the `copy_to_storage.sh` script.
+By default, every night it copies the latest file to the external storage and removes files older than a week from the local storage.
+Before any file is deleted, the script checks it is safely stored in the bucket.
+If not, it doesn't delete anything and send a notification email.

 The `warden_archiver.py` script should run constantly.
 It is recommended to run it via systemd using the attached unit file (assuming systemd-based system).